mitraboga/CloudCostCalculator/README.md

 ---

-# 🧩 UML Diagrams (Software Engineering Documentation)
+# 🧩 UML Diagrams (Software Engineer Documentation)

 These **9 foundational UML diagrams** document the CloudCostCalculator system from both:
 - **Structural views** (what the system *is made of*)